github/docs/content/github/setting-up-and-managing-your-github-user-account/maintaining-ownership-continuity-of-your-user-accounts-repositories.md

 ---
-title: Maintaining ownership continuity of your user account's repositories
+title: Maintaining ownership continuity of your user account's is true.
-intro: You can invite someone to manage your user owned repositories if you are not able to.
-versions:
-  free-pro-team: '*'
 ---

 ### About successors